Hyra/mindthecode.com/_posts/2014/2014-05-25-recording-a-website-with-phantomjs-and-ffmpeg.markdown

 ---
 title: Recording a website with PhantomJS and FFMpeg
+subtitle: "\"I just needed to know if I could take it one step further\""
 description: >-
   When I realised you could easily generate screenshots from a site with PhantomJS I just needed to know if I could take it one step further, and